-Your child should wear play clothes, which are comfortable and easy for him/her to handle.
-They should be easily laundered as he/she may get paint, mud, glue, etc. on them.
-We will keep your child happy, but not necessarily clean!
+Your child should wear play clothes, which are comfortable and easy for them to dress themselves when developmentally appropriate.
+They should be easily laundered as they may get paint, mud, glue, etc. on them.
 Clothing should be free of complicated fastenings, braces, buckles, etc. as fostering independence is an important element of our program.
-Running shoes are a necessity.
+Running shoes are a necessity, as well as a sun hat in the warm months.
+Appropriate winter clothing should be provided in winter to allow for comfortable outdoor play.clothing